rjwut/advent/README.md

 ### `priority-queue`

 A `PriorityQueue` class implements a queue where elements are dequeued in order of priority rather than insertion.
 Priority is determined on insertion and is computed by a comparator function provided when the queue is created.

+### `simple-grid`

+In cases where the more powerful `InfiniteGrid` or `BooleanInfiniteGrid` classes are not needed, this `SimpleGrid` class provides a simpler, more performant grid implementation which can automatically parse the usual grid representation found in puzzle inputs.

 ### `summed-area-table`